 Pickles/tsukemono

 Tsukemono are Japanese preserved vegetables.
-They are served with rice as an okazu, with drinks as an otsumami, as an accompaniment to or garnish for meals, and as a course in the kaiseki portion of a Japanese tea ceremony.
+They are used as an accompaniment or garnish for meals, as well as a course in the kaiseki section of the Japanese tea ceremony.
+They are called okazu when they are served with rice and otsumami when they are served with beverages.

 Daikon

-It is also known by many other names depending on context, is a mild-flavored winter radish usually characterized by fast-growing leaves and a long, white, napiform root.
+It is also known by many other names depending on the context, and it is a mild-flavored winter radish that is often distinguished by rapidly expanding leaves and a long, white, napiform root.
+Other names for it include:

 Also read – Famous local vegetarian dishes of Armenia 🙂